Elizabeth Johnson Art Glass Logo

 Biography

-I grew up in rural New Hampshire as part of a large family.
+I grew up in rural New England as part of a large family.
 My father is an avid organic gardener and we also raised our own livestock, eggs and milk.
 I spent many childhood summer hours picking produce, feeding chickens and churning milk into butter.
 Playtime in the warm weather consisted of imaginary games in the woods around our home.
 Handling plants on a day-to-day basis gave me a chance to observe them closely, and I developed a love and appreciation for the beauty of flowers, leaves, berries and seeds that has stayed with me ever since.

 Since those first glass raspberries, I have taught myself to make many other berry varieties and have developed them into a line of jewelry.
 The jewelry and the glass berry sculptures are sold in galleries around the country, and have found homes with other berry lovers as far away as Moscow and South Africa.

-Artist's Statement I discovered that, like me, most people have some happy childhood memories of berry picking.
+I discovered that, like me, most people have some happy childhood memories of berry picking.
 Whether it was blackberries, blueberries or gooseberries, we all remember the heat of the sun, the sticky fingers, the smell of the warm berries and the incredible explosions of taste that made all the mosquito bites and thorn scratches worthwhile.
 Many of us also associate those memories with lost family members.
 Because I picked blueberries with my beloved Nana, they will always make me think of her.

 View Elizabeth Johnson Biography and Artist Statement in PDF format.